It's very special. Thanks.

 Vadadam Chaitanyamayi Mahagauri Pranamamyaham.

-Kanya Puja ritual is celebrated on the eighth and ninth day of Navratri.
+Kanya Puja is observed on the 8th and 9th day of Navratri.
 In this puja Nine little girls are invited to home and offered food and clothing.
 It is said that by doing this you are inviting the nine forms of Goddess Durga to your home.
 The nine names of the Goddesses the nine girls can be represented as are

-It is said that the girl to be worshipped for Kanya Puja should be healthy and free from all sorts of diseases and physical defects.
-It is believed that Brahmin girls should be chosen to fulfill all sorts of wishes, Kshatriya girls for the glory and fame, Vaishya girls for wealth and prosperity and Shudra girls for getting a son.
+It is said that the girl to be worshiped for Kanya Puja should be healthy and free from all sorts of diseases and physical defects.
+It is believed that Brahmin girls should be chosen to fulfill all sorts of wishes, Kshatriya girls for the glory and fame, Vaishya girls for wealth and prosperity, and Shudra girls for getting a son.

 1. The feet of the nine little girls are washed